 The Macau International Airport is the main airport that serves Macau.
-It is located at the eastern side of Taipa Island, and is about 5 kilometers or 3 miles from the city center of Macau.
-Due to its location, the airport is considered as a common transfer point for travelers going to China and Taiwan.
+It is located on the eastern side of Taipa Island, and is about 5 kilometers or 3 miles from the city center of Macau.
+Due to its location, the airport is considered a common transfer point for travelers going to China and Taiwan.
 It is also the hub for Air Macau.

 Macau is similar to China and Taiwan in that it has its own immigration policy and is considered separate from mainland China.
 Thus, all travelers including those coming from mainland China have to go through customs and immigration.

 Airport code: MFM